spookylukey/django-views-the-right-way/source/preconditions.rst

 Decorators aren't prone to this problem.
-Mixins are like injecting things right into the middle of someone else's code, hoping that the context will fit, while decorators wrap existing functionality depending only its interface.
+Mixins are like injecting things right into the middle of someone else's code, hoping that the context will fit, while decorators wrap existing functionality depending only on its interface.